interplaynetary/free-association/resources/what-is-value.md

 # The Transferability Problem: How Money Creates Value Hierarchies

-Your analysis cuts to the heart of how modern market economies function and reveals a profound insight about money that's often overlooked - it's not just a neutral medium of exchange but a transferable form of social recognition that enables accumulation and power concentration.
+Money is not just a neutral medium of exchange but a transferable form of social recognition that enables accumulation and power concentration.

 ## The Mathematics of Exchange-Value